idealista/grafana_role/README.md

 # Grafana Role

-This role instalss grafana with MySQL as backend using http://git/projects/AS/repos/mysql-role
+This role installs grafana with MySQL as backend using http://git/projects/AS/repos/mysql-role

 To test it